How New Visa Regulations Will Impact eCommerce Merchants

 One of the biggest changes—and one of the most talked-about—is Visa's new global dispute resolution process: Visa Claims Resolution (VCR).
 First introduced in 2016, the VCR initiative's implementation date in October 2017 was extended out to April of 2018.
 After that date, all disputes will be processed through VCR.

 The system is designed to streamline the chargeback process, which currently can take anywhere from a few days to months to resolve.
-Visa's goal was to reduce this resolution time, decrease costs, and lower the overall number of chargebacks received.
+Visa's goal was to reduce this resolution time, decrease chargeback costs, and lower the overall number of disputes received.

 In addition to making the process more efficient, the VCR initiative will make better use of Visa's internal data and introduce automation wherever possible.